 The college issues the first Master of Arts in Counseling Psychology degree; by 1983, master of science degrees were also offered.

-The College of Arts and Sciences adopts new student governance model, which includes the Student Academic Affairs Board.
+College adopts new student governance model, which includes the Student Academic Affairs Board.
 SAAB’s responsibilities include helping formulate student policy on academic issues and granting funds for student-motivated research.

-Lewis & Clark consolidates postgraduate programs in education, counseling psychology, and public administration into the Graduate School of Professional Studies.
+College consolidates postgraduate programs in education, counseling psychology, and public administration into the Graduate School of Professional Studies.

-Michael Mooney becomes Lewis & Clark’s 22nd president.
+Michael Mooney becomes the College’s 22nd president.

-Lewis & Clark dedicates new Fred W. Fields Center for the Visual Arts and James F. Miller Center for the Humanities.
+College dedicates new Fred W. Fields Center for the Visual Arts and James F. Miller Center for the Humanities.